adamvainder/homepage/README.md

 # homepage
-the beginning stages of my home webpage
+The beginning stages of my home webpage.
+This will include information about me, my career, and publishing of my code as I learn the JavaScript stack and/or other technologies.